0x416c6578/0x416c6578.github.io/README.md

 [Tools / Equipment I Use / Recommend](posts/000-Tools-and-Stuff.md)

 ## About
-I'm 0x416c6578 (Alex), a CS student who enjoys embedded / electronics stuff.
+I'm 0x416c6578 (Alex).
+I'm a CS student with interests in embedded programming / hardware.
+More info about me can be found [here](other/about.md).
 This blog is mainly a reference for me and anyone else who might be doing similar work.

 Questions or comments?
 Post an issue on the [repo](https://github.com/0x416c6578/0x416c6578.github.io) for these pages.